mdibenedetto/awesome-surveys/README.md

 # Application structure

-The application is composed by 2 modules plus the main one.
+The application is composed by 3 modules.

+# Folders

-# Folder _Core_
+## _Core_

 This folder contains the core entities of the application:

-## Folder _Model_
+## _Model_

 This folder contains:

-    1. _Mock-State_ and _Mock-Survey_ used to mock the result of the WEB API which eventually will replace them when is ready
+    1. *Mock-State* and *Mock-Survey* used to mock the result of the WEB API which eventually will replace them when is ready

     2. Suvery.
 It contains all the interface type which represent the Survey

     3. User.
 It contains the User type interface which represents the user.

-## Folder _Services_
+## _Services_

 This folder contains:

-    1. _SurveyService_.
+    1. *SurveyService*.
 It contains the functions which mock the WEB API backed calls

-    2. _AppSurveyStoreService_.
+    2. *AppSurveyStoreService*.
 It contains those functions needed to create and update the state of the application

 ## 1. Module _App_